 When Does It Make Sense to Consider Purchasing a Corporate Airplane?

-A corporately-owned airplane is ineligible for this immediate write-off in the following cases:
+A corporately-owned airplane is ineligible for this bonus write-off in the following cases:

 In the case of a business-travel-only aircraft, post-acquisition expenditures are treated the same as post-acquisition expenditures for other machinery and equipment.